 HeyMilo

-HeyMilo focuses on automating early-stage interviews, particularly for high-volume and global hiring.
+HeyMilo focuses on automating early-stage interviews, especially for high-volume and global hiring.
 It supports voice and video interviews and is designed to handle multiple languages and regions without adding recruiter workload.

 Key capabilities: